-- Refer to Figures 5.5, 5.6, 5.7. - If the attic shield is pre-rolled continue.
-If it is a flat part, try and roll it up to aid in wrapping it around the chimney. - Pre-bend all the tabs in at the top to 45°. - Wrap the shield (around the chimney if already installed) until you have an overlap and the three holes on each side match up (large holes on top). - Insert three screws into the matching holes to form a tube starting at the bottom. - Bend the tabs on the bottom of the tube inward to 90° to maintain chimney air space. - Rest the insulation shield on the ceiling firestop below. - Tape off any opening around the bottom.
+- Refer to Figures 5.5, 5.6, 5.7. - Roll the shield (around the chimney if already installed).
+The three holes on each side will match up (large holes on top). - Insert three screws into the matching holes to form a tube. - Bend the tabs on the bottom of the tube inward to 90° to maintain chimney air space. - Rest the insulation shield on the ceiling firestop below. - Bend the tabs at the top of the shield inward to 90° to maintain the 2 in.
+(51 mm) air space from the chimney.